Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Discussion

-\textit{AIBOM Registry} refers to the storage for all necessary information associated with the AI supply chain, including procurement information.
-The AIBOM registry can include not only internal components and their information but also external tools, agents, and models.
+\textit{AIBOM Registry} refers to the storage for all necessary information associated with the AI supply chain, including procurement information \cite{bi2024way}.
+The AIBOM registry can include not only internal components and their information but also external tools, agents, and models \cite{stalnaker2024boms}.
 To ensure RAI practices, the AI agent needs to verify the provenance of the components.
 Accordingly, this component is strongly interrelated with the \textit{Black Box Recorder}.

 \textbf{Risk assessment of foundation models.} As a key external entity, a foundation model generates outputs in response to the AI agent's prompts.
-To mitigate risks and minimize negative impacts on AI agents, model providers should conduct ongoing risk assessments and ensure compliance with regulations and standards.
+To mitigate risks and minimize negative impacts on AI agents, model providers should conduct ongoing risk assessments and ensure compliance with regulations and standards \cite{bommasani2021opportunities}.
 From the AI agent's perspective, it is essential to have confidence that the foundation model is developed and deployed responsibly.
 To support this, we have identified a set of essential requirements for verifying foundation models, primarily derived from the EU AI Act.
-Additionally, we suggest relevant questions based on the RAI Question Bank to check these requirements.

 Table \ref{tab:foundation model} shows the requirement list and corresponding questions to address the requirements from the AI agent's perspective.

 It is crucial that model providers conduct ongoing risk assessments and implement effective treatment strategies.
 To ensure a robust risk management process, involving external experts is recommended.
 The evidence supporting compliance with these requirements can be documented in a comprehensive \textit{risk assessment and mitigation report.}